 Hardest Requirement: Aside from creating your own business plan, you’ll need to interview an individual who’s started a business to complete requirement 3.
 This could be a family member, someone related to your scout friends, or maybe a shop owner you see on a daily basis.
 However, if you’ve finished all of the requirements and truly can’t find anyone to interview, email me and I’d be happy to help.

-Exploration basically means embarking on a journey into the unknown to discover truth.
-In earning the Exploration merit badge, you’ll need to prepare for, and venture on, your own expedition.
+Exploration basically means embarking on a journey into the unknown to discover something new.
+In earning the Exploration merit badge, you’ll need to prepare for, and venture on, your own expedition!

 This is a great merit badge for scouts hoping to one day travel the world.
-When visiting Machu Picchu, I used the skills you’ll learn in this badge to plan my trek, travel safely, and experience as much as possible.
+About a year ago, I visited Machu Picchu (the site of ancient Peruvian ruins) and used the skills you’ll learn in this badge to plan my trek, travel safely, and experience as much as possible!
 Exploration will help you to become self-reliant, and teach you to take the mindset of a scientist and adventurer wherever you go.

 Hardest Requirement: The hardest and most fun requirement of the Exploration badge is to actually go on your own expedition.
 Requirement 8 will have you venture to an area you’ve not previously explored and record your findings.
-Once there, have an adventure and learn all you can, but be safe.
+Once there, have an adventure and learn all you can!
+(But also be safe 😉 )

-Update: Reddit user Lkaos, brought to my attention that there are many genealogy-related scholarships available for Eagle Scouts!
+Update: It’s been brought to my attention that there are many genealogy-related scholarships available for Eagle Scouts!
 For instance, if you can prove a genetic link to someone in the American Revolution, there are scholarship opportunities from the SAR available.
-Do some research to see if you qualify for any scholarship opportunities after learning more about your ethnic background.
+Do some research to see if you qualify for any scholarship opportunities after learning more about your ethnic background!